idiap/bob/doc/TutorialsIP.rst

    [ 0.93562108  0.06327015  0.00221754  0.06327015  0.93562108]]

-See, we ended up with a nicely smoothed cross.
+The image of the cross how now been nicely smoothed.

 Another filter you might want to use is a Gabor filter.
-Gabor filters can be applied to any kind of images, including colored images (in which case the image is converted to gray scale first).
+Gabor filters can be applied to any kind of images, including color images (in which case the image is converted to gray scale first).
 A nice trick to get the trailing two dimensions of the image (i.e., the resolution of gray or colored image) is to extract shape[-2:] of the image.
-Since the output of a Gabor filter is always complex valued, the filtered image image need to have complex type:
+Since the output of a Gabor filter is always complex valued, the filtered image needs to be a complex type:

   >>> kernel = bob.ip.GaborKernel(image.shape[-2:], (1,0))
   >>> filtered_image = numpy.ndarray(image.shape[-2:], dtype = numpy.complex128)